We think we have a pretty cool story at Mines and we know you have an amazing story too.

 - Step 1: Complete and submit the online application

-- Step 2: Ask your counselor to send us your official high school transcript
+- Step 2: Ask your high school counselor to send us your official high school transcript or upload an unofficial high school transcript via the Supplemental Materials section of your Applicant Portal

 - Step 3: Check the status of your application and decision in your Applicant Portal